vedmalex/collection-store/rules/DEVELOPMENT_WORKFLOW_RULES.md

 - **Ensure test context isolation** - clean up context between tests to prevent interference
 - **Create tests for every feature** - no feature should be implemented without corresponding tests
 - **Verify functional coverage** at the end of each step/phase to ensure all planned functionality is tested
+- **Use high-precision timing** - prefer `performance.now()` over `Date.now()` for performance measurements and time-sensitive operations
+- **Implement collision-resistant ID generation** - avoid time-based IDs that can collide under high load; use counters, UUIDs, or hybrid approaches

 ### Debugging Methodology
 - **Before debugging complex tests**, perform manual tracing with expected results